Our Story

 Theodore B. Volmer was a cabinet maker by trade.
 He settled in St. Louis and apprenticed himself to a cabinet maker named Mr. Ratermann.
 After a year of training during which Mr. Volmer also attended the St. Louis Embalming School, Mr. Ratermann considered his pupil skilled enough to start his own business.
-Mr. Ratermann suggests that Theodore start a business in Carlyle since it was a growing city.
+Mr. Ratermann suggests that Theodore start a business in Carlyle since it is a growing city.

 By this time Theodore had married his shipboard sweetheart, Mary Schulte.
 They settled in Carlyle where he established the Carlyle Furniture and Funeral Company in 1867.
 His business prospered since he was an excellent craftsman and offered the only funeral service within 15 miles.